AlexPoone/universal_best_practices/README.md

 ## Prospects of that city
 Companies in the city I was born in are weirder than that.
 The same firm mandates formal attire for employees from Monday to Thursday, but switches to casual wear on Fridays, labeling it as a 'staff benefit'.
 This policy came out of the blue: do employees genuinely care about or enjoy dressing casually on Fridays?
 Apart from the lousy product and non-existent security, the office was cramped and filled with rubbish, everything was on the floor, things were falling from the shelf, the light was dim, the chairs were broken – they don't have the time to fix all these (which are linked to staff productivity and well-being), yet they have the time to *pontificate* about *company ethos*.
 Just, wow.

 I'm extremely worried about the prospects of that city, to say the least.
-There may be a handful of firms which are not like this, but most of them are.
+There may be a handful of firms that are not like this, but most of them, according to my intelligent friends and myself, are.